viktoriia-yash/portfolio-resume/README.md

 <li>HTML, CSS, and Vanilla Javascript</li>
 <li>Netlify for hosting</li>
 </ul>
-The final working result you can find here: https://loquacious-frangipane-fb390e.netlify.app/ <br/>
+The final working result you can find here: <a href="https://loquacious-frangipane-fb390e.netlify.app/" target="_blank">Netlify</a> <br/>
-"SheCodes Responsive" certificate you can find here: WIP
+My "SheCodes Responsive" certificate you can find here: WIP